-What is a BR Tax Code and Why Have I Got One?
+What is a BR Tax Code?

 Understanding the BR Tax Code